 In the scheme of things, chapped lips are pretty minor but when you've got them, it's hard to ignore.
 Dry air, winter heat, medications, and even the foods you eat can cause problems with your lips.
 I learned this last tidbit many years ago.
 I was living in Kenya as a Peace Corps volunteer and my friend Kim and I went to visit another volunteer who lived at the coast.
-Kim and I were crossing a river on a canoe taxi to get to her village and eating mango after mango straight from the peel, because they were in season and cost around $0.05 each.
+Kim and I were crossing a river on a canoe taxi (!) to get to her village and eating mango after mango straight from the peel, because they were in season and cost about $0.05 each.
 Shortly afterward, I got a rash all around my mouth similar to poison ivy.
 My friend told me that some people are allergic to a component in the peel.
 Who knew?
 I still eat mangoes but I have to watch how many I eat and make sure I cut the peel off first.

 How can you take care of your lips?
 Like pretty much every bit of health advice, strive to eat a healthy diet and drink enough water so that you are properly hydrated.
 Potentially irritating foods such as my beloved mangoes, but also foods with a lot of salt, acid, or chili should be consumed in moderation.
 And try hard not to bite, pick or lick your lips.

 If you have really chapped lips, give this DIY lip scrub a try.
 It will gently exfoliate your lips, removing dead skin and leaving you with lips ready to moisturize.
 This scrub isn't designed to be stored and used more than once which is why the quantities are so small.
 Coconut oil used to be difficult to find but now nearly every grocery store carries it.
 Jojoba oil, a liquid plant-derived wax can be found at Whole Foods or you can order it on Amazon.